 Random header banner 1 Random header banner 2 Random header banner 3 Random header banner 4

-Muscular dystrophies are a diverse group of genetic disorders that cause progressive muscle weakness and degeneration.
-Accurate monitoring of disease progression is essential for developing effective treatments.
-Our research unit explores advanced MRI techniques to assess metabolic and functional changes in patients with muscle disorders.
-By detecting early alterations in muscle tissue and correlating them with progressive fat infiltration, we aim to establish sensitive biomarkers for future therapeutic studies.
+Our research unit focuses on advanced MRI techniques to noninvasively evaluate structural, metabolic, and functional changes in patients with neuromuscular disorders.
+By detecting early alterations in muscle tissue and quantifying progressive fat infiltration, we aim to establish sensitive imaging biomarkers that can guide therapeutic studies and clinical decision-making.

-In addition to MRI analysis, we integrate clinical evaluations and other biomarkers, such as body fluids, to provide a comprehensive assessment of disease progression.
-Our research is conducted in close collaboration with neurologists and other research units at the Medical University of Graz, fostering a multidisciplinary approach to neuromuscular research.
+In addition to MRI, we integrate clinical evaluations, functional testing, and biochemical biomarkers from body fluids, providing a comprehensive overview of disease status.
+Our work is conducted in close collaboration with neurologists, physiotherapists, and other research units at the Medical University of Graz, fostering a multidisciplinary approach that bridges imaging, clinical care, and translational research.

 This figure shows MRI images of the lower leg from a patient with muscular dystrophy.
 Different MRI techniques allow us to visualize and analyze disease-related changes in muscle tissue: